Get over 50% off our best selling courses with code THANKFUL24!

 Here’s how we recommend handling it:

 1. Offer a filling dinner and plenty of water before trick-or-treating.
 If your kid is hangry during trick-or-treating they may want to eat on the run, which can be a safety hazard.
 They also might want to fill up on candy because they’re so hungry.
-Before you head out, offer a whole grain pasta dish with diced turkey and veggies, Pumpkin Chili (vegetarian if desired), or pizza.
+Before you head out, offer a protein-packed meal like spaghetti and meatballs, chili, turkey burgers or pizza.

 2. Decide if your kiddo is old enough for candy.
 Most babies aren’t ready for many types of candy because it’s difficult to chew, plus babies don’t quite understand what they’re missing.
 One- and two-year-olds may be very aware that they’re receiving candy and may want to try it, especially if they have older siblings or friends.
 As the parent, it’s your choice whether or not to start exploring candy with your young toddler.
 (In our home we allow our kids to try Halloween candy once they’re one year of age, but this is a decision you’ll have to make.)
 If your child is going Trick-or-Treating, it may be difficult for them to understand why they can’t eat the candy.